openedx/open-edx-proposals/oeps/processes/oep-0056-proc-architectural-advisory-process.rst

 Encourage approachable decision making
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The process of making a technical decision is not atomic, nor do many parts of it occur while writing a document about the decision.
-Many decisions are *made* while writing code as we problem solve and navigate the idiosyncracies of the system.
+Many decisions are *made* while writing code as we problem solve and navigate the idiosyncrasies of the system.
 The goal of our process should be to find a way of sharing and capturing those decisions where they impact others.
 In this spirit, we encourage using "low-friction" artifacts - such as GitHub Issues - in those moments where drafting a full ADR document would be prohibitively distracting.
 An issue is an easy place to gather quick, initial input, and naturally becomes resolved by a GitHub Pull Request - the ADR - which describes the decision in more detail.

 Decisions can have varying impacts and scopes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~